chibicode/chibicode-2018/src/pages/posts/yapf-python-fire/index.md

 * `argv[1]` contains the first argument
 * `argv[...]` returns strings, so they need to be converted to `int`

-And if argument length can be of variable length, it's much more difficult.
+And if argument length can vary, the code will become more complicated.

 ### With `python-fire`